StevenIGuess/TGEP/README.md

 - https://learnopengl.com/

 ## Used libraries
-I'm planning on not using too many libraries, but for the sake of simplicity, I'll be using the following libraries:
+I'm planning on not using too many libraries, but for the sake of simplicity, I'll still be using the following libraries:
 - Spdlog
+- Assimp
+- Glm
+- Glfw
+- Glad

 These Libraries will (hopefully) later be replaced or removed.